robotology/robotology-superbuild/README.md

 # robotology-superbuild

-**THIS REPOSITORY IS STILL IN ALPHA base, and is not expected to work.**

 **If you are searching for the superbuild mantained by the Advanced Robotics department at the Italian Institute of Technology, formerly called robotology-superbuild, please check https://github.com/ADVRHumanoids/advr-superbuild.**